 Sr. Terese Peter had a new school up and running in another part of Ann Arbor where she served as principal for a few years doing a great job in educating the children in the Catholic Faith.
 Later she went to teach in another private school in another diocese.

 The community was among the few that accepted older women to try their vocation as a Benedictine Sister and to take in sisters from other communities.
-Unfortunately, it did not work out and no young vocations remained.
-In the mean time the remaining sisters aged and infirmities came in.
+Unfortunately, it did not work out and there were no young vocations to carry on the community.
+In the mean time the remaining sisters aged and infirmities developed.

 A new bishop, Bishop Earl Boyea, was appointed in 2008.

 The last community school closed in 2009 due to lack of funds during a low eb in the economy.
 Shortly after, Mother Regina suffered a stroke.
 Her health began to deteriorate as well as the other sisters.
 It reached a climax where Sr. Anna Marie was about to take on the full care of three sisters.

 The Diocese then stepped in and gathered a committee to decide what to do with the community.
 Unfortunately, the diocese was not experienced in dealing with an aging community and thus formed a "committee" among themselves who were not experts in religious life and religious law.
 This action lead to misinformation which brought an unjust action.
 If you needed a lawyer for medical malpractice, you would not go to a real estate lawyer.
 It is the same with canon lawyers.
 Very few, even well intended ones, do not specialize in canon law for religious.
 Most specialize in marriage tribunals.
 There is also the danger of bias standing in most diocesan canon lawyers who tend to more liberal ideals of the mindset of the 60's church revolution against tradition.

 Due to the lack of this genuine expertise on the part of the diocese, the community came to a very sad and most unjust conclusion.